llm-edge/hal-9100/README.md

 <summary><strong>Reliable and deterministic</strong></summary>
 <p>

-Assistants focus on reliability and being as deterministic as possible by default.
+HAL-9100 focus on reliability and being as deterministic as possible by default.
 That's why everything has to be tested and benchmarked.

 </p>
 </details>